mgajda/less-arbitrary/towards-better-union.md

 Their properties, such as subject reduction are also expressed relatively to the relation (also partial) of *reduction* within a term rewriting system.

-General formulations have been introduced for the Hindley-Milner type systems parameterized by constraints [@HM-X,@Jones].
+General formulations have been introduced for the Damas-Milner type systems parameterized by constraints [@HM-X,@Jones].

 We are not aware of any attempts to formulate general laws that would